kateboden/mom6_dart_tutorial/docs/index.md

-# MOM6 + DART Tutorial
+# MOM6 + DART Notes

-Welcome to my MOM6 + DART tutorial!
+Welcome to my MOM6 + DART notes!
 This site documents setup steps, potential issues, and tips and tricks for analyzing results.

 ---